 6. Google Ads (top and bottom)

-These ads usually appear at the top and/or bottom of the search, above or below the organic results.
+These paid search ads usually appear at the top and/or bottom of the SERP, above or below the organic results.
 They’re distinguished from the rest of the results by an “Ad” label.

 Such ads usually dominate the first positions of Google Search.
-All you need to do to occupy those high spots is to build a high-quality Google Ads campaign.
-You can pay to place Product Listing Ads so your products (with links, descriptions, and/or prices) appear on the zero ranking spots above the top organic listing.
+To occupy those coveted top spots, you can start by building a high-quality Google Ads campaign.
+You can also pay to place Product Listing Ads so your products (with links, descriptions, and/or prices) appear in the “zero” ranking spots, which are above the top organic listing.

 SERP features are an integral part of working toward high rankings and top-notch conversions.
 Think about them as a big cherry on top of your SEM campaign.